The rise of sports holidays has been a constant trend for more than a decade.

 While the desire to find new spots has long been a part of surfing, new high-tech wetsuits have opened up a range of colder locations to provide an alternative to the crowded tropical waters.

-The UK has seen a big growth in the sport with around 500,000 surfers and an increase in festivals and competitions.
+The UK has seen significant growth in the sport with around 500,000 surfers and an increase in festivals and competitions.

 This means going further afield to remote islands in Russia, Canada, and Japan.